 Introduction: In this blog article, Gena Philibert-Ortega searches old newspapers to learn more about Utah’s special state holiday, “Pioneer Day.”
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Federal holidays are well-known to all of us.
 For example, we celebrate Presidents’ Day, Fourth of July, and Thanksgiving as a nation.
 But some holidays are more local and observe a region’s history.
 Utah is celebrating such a day this Sunday: Pioneer Day, observed on July 24th, is a uniquely Mormon holiday.